paypal/InnerSourceCommons/events/isc-fall-2017.md

 Join us for the InnerSource Commons Fall Summit 2017 in Naperville, IL, USA.
 Naperville is a western suburb of Chicago, about 45 minutes from the Loop.
 We have [a great slate of speakers](/InnerSourceCommons/events/isc-fall-2017-speakers) and [a solid line-up of presentations and workshops](/InnerSourceCommons/events/isc-fall-2017-agenda).

-There is an optional, free Ignite Talks class on the 26th available to Summit attendees.
-Look for the link when you submit your registration.

 ### Agenda

 See [the detailed three-day agenda](/InnerSourceCommons/events/isc-fall-2017-agenda)